10 Creative Toy Photography Tips [+9 Examples] That’ll Bring Them to LifeUpdated on November 14, 2022 in Photography by Alifiya Mustafa

-Not as much as toys are adored by the children, more toys photography is adored by adults.
-Be it in magazines to display Starwars or Avengers toys, in movies to create effects, or to the parents who shop for toys online – it’s everywhere.
+Not as much as the children adore toys, more toys and photography ideas are loved by adults.
+Whether in magazines to display Starwars or Avengers toys, in movies to create effects, or to the parents who shop for toys online – it’s everywhere.

 Professionals and amateurs love toy photography as it’s different from what we usually see.
 It can be manipulated in a more advanced form as many photographers use them to create a story.

-In this article, we’ll be learning how to photograph toys with some great techniques to make them more expressive and life-like.
+In this article, we’ll learn how to photograph toys with some great techniques to make them more expressive and life-like.

 1. Use a Tripod

-The first thing that is required to master toy photography is the sturdiness of the camera.
+The first thing required to master toy photography is the sturdiness of the camera.
 When you photograph toys, you are already struggling with the challenge of working with a small object.

-For the toy to appear more realistic, it is important that you capture its expressions and actions clearly and in detail.
+For the toy to appear more realistic, you must capture its expressions and actions clearly and in detail.
 Using a tripod gives you the advantage of clicking an image without any shake or blur.

 When you set your whole setup and try to click it through your camera at once, the jerk of your hand may not allow you to get what you’re looking for.
 Tripod simply lets you click clean and focused images.

 It takes no expensive props and struggles to bring together a scene.
-Unlike real models, toys are very small.
-That’s the reason, the background area that they cover needs not to be big.
+Unlike accurate models, toys are tiny.
+That’s why the background area they cover needs not be significant.

-You can even complete your phole toy photography shoot in a baking tray!
-Though the props depend on what kind of scene are you trying to click, it doesn’t take too much too.
+You can even complete your whole toy photography ideas in a baking tray!
+Though the props depend on what kind of scene you try to click, it doesn’t take too much.

 For example, if you are taking a shot of Superman in a jungle – all you need is a Superman figurine and a handful of sticks, twigs, and grass from your backyard.

-Put all of these things into your baking tray or whatever you’re using for your setup.
+Put all these things into your baking tray or whatever you use for your setup.
 You can then simply click the images as required.

-As you can see in the image above, there are more than 10 figures, but not a single one can be found unwanted.
-The complete parade looks in harmony with the gaze of generals who are watching is matching with those who are walking.
+As you can see in the image above, there are more than ten figures, but not a single one can be found unwanted.
+The parade looks in harmony with the gaze of the generals who are watching and those who are walking.

 Composition techniques are the ways to arrange the elements of your scene in a single frame to enhance the way the overall image looks.
 They are used in almost every visual art to make it more realistic and exceptional.

-If you just grab a few things and put them together, it isn’t going to give you great success.
-What you need here is to apply some photo composition techniques to set everything in harmony.
+If you just grab a few things and put them together, it doesn’t give you great success.
+You need to apply some photo composition techniques to set everything in harmony.

-What I mean here is that all your props, the angle, and movement (intend to move) should all be complimenting each other.
-Your toy photography shouldn’t be scattered all over the frame.
+What I mean here is that all your props, angles, and movements (intend to move) should compliment each other.
+Your toy photography ideas shouldn’t be scattered all over the frame.

 4. Tame the Lights

-Lights are very important in toy photography.
-In fact, these are not just regular white and yellow lights.
-Many photographers use some red, blue, or neon lights to show superficial effects.
-The angle you choose for your toy to stand-in should be aligned with your lighting.
+Lights are essential in toy photography.
+These are not just regular white and yellow lights.
+Many photographers use red, blue, or neon lights to show superficial effects.
+The angle you choose for your toy to stand should be aligned with your lighting.

-It is not necessary that you need to but different lights to shoot your toy in different lighting.
-There are many lighting lamps and bulbs are available on Amazon that change color and can be managed through your phone.
+It is not necessary that you need to put different lights to shoot your toy in different lighting.
+Many lighting lamps and bulbs on Amazon change color and can be managed through your phone.

-If you do not feel like investing in such equipment, then you may simply use plastic translucent bottle caps, clothes, or any material that disperse light.
-You can use this colored material in front of your camera or smartphone lens and let the magic begin.
+If you do not feel like investing in such equipment, you may simply use plastic translucent bottle caps, clothes, or any material that disperses light.
+You can use this colored material before your camera or smartphone lens and let the magic begin.